 The Notch is is the tricksiest part of Gorilla.
 Although the flume is photogenic, The Notch is the crux move of the rapid.
 Here, the entire river drops through a 196cm wide slot with a big undercut ("the garage") on the right, a boiling eddyline and the main drop of Gorilla twenty feet downstream.
 One can catch the river right eddy below The Notch ("The Notch Eddy") to set up for the main drop, or go direct.
-The consequence of this move is Gorilla, so don't flip or swim here like one prominent local boater captured on another prominent local boater's homemade Green video.
-For some perspective, check out this view of The Notch from above, this higher water sub-out, and this one of a hand paddler.
+For some perspective, check out this view of The Notch from above, this sub-out, this higher water sub-out, this one of a hand paddler, and these historic photos..

 Talked about, dreamt about, feared, respected, loved, and well-known the world over, Gorilla is a signature rapid like perhaps no other.
 And this Monkey raises the bar.

-Many great pictures from interesting angles (including this one, and this one) can be found in the photos tab of the main page, and elsewhere on the web such as this best ever video clip from LVM.
+Many great pictures from interesting angles (including this one, and this one) can be found in the photos tab of the main page and all across the interwebs.
 The main drop of Gorilla is sometimes called "the flume."
 From the river right eddy in the Notch, peel out and a couple of strokes later you're ramping down to the pad and off the main drop of 16-18', headed towards the Speed Trap.
 Aim to be about two or three feet away from the river left wall for best results at Gorilla.
 Although the flume itself isn't a 5.2, the entire rapid, from Pencil Sharpener through Speed Trap certainly merits it.
 Over about 10", watch out for the Speed Trap as the flume gets easier and the Speed Trap gets tougher.
 Of course, at 19" the whole thing is just a walk in the park.